vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 I did not have the clindamycin just yet, as I wanted to have it once I was home for a more extended period of time, and possibly along with some food to replenish myself.

+### Clindamycin on 2023-07-05 8 PM

+On 2023-07-05 around 8 PM, shortly after starting my cool liquid foods dinner (about 5 minutes into the start of the meal), I took one tablet of clindamycin along with water.
+See a [later section](#meals) for details regarding my meals.

+## Meals

+### Cool liquid foods for dinner on 2023-07-05 around 8 PM to 9 PM

+I had a slow dinner with cool liquid foods on 2023-07-05 starting a little before 8 PM and ending a little after 9 PM.
+This was my first meal after the operation.

+I had originally thought I might just skip having anything for 24 hours after the operation, but it seemed like an empty stomach was not a good idea for the antibiotic (clindamycin).
+Also, I was at least somewhat hungry/thirsty; the bleeding would also have led to the loss of some nutrients so refurbishing them was important.

+My "cool liquid foods" dinner was obtained by mixing almond milk, miso soup, and tomato soup.
+I had about 6-8 cups of the mix.
+I consumed it one spoon at a time, sipping very gently.
+I really enjoyed the meal and felt it was soothing to my recovering wisdom tooth area.
+It was also emotionally helpful with my recovery.
+The slow pace of drinking was also helpful for me to relax and refocus.
+At the end of it, I felt better.

+I did not do any brushing, rinsing, or flossing after the meal.

 ## Communication challenges